Culinary Arts Certificate

 English 10 with minimum 50% or alternatives.

 Math requirement: Students graduating from secondary school in or prior to 2012: Mathematics 10 or an equivalent Intermediate Level Adult Basic Education Mathematics course, or an Trades Entrance Assessment (TEA) mathematics score of at least 50%.
 Students entering Grade 10 in or after 2010 and/or completing the new mathematics curriculum: One of: Apprenticeship and Workplace Mathematics 10, Workplace Mathematics 10, Foundations of Mathematics and Pre-Calculus 10, or an equivalent Intermediate Level Adult Basic Education Mathematics course, or an TEA mathematics score of at least 50%.

 Okanagan College reserves the right to request a certificate of health and fitness if deemed necessary.

 Prior Learning Assessment (PLA) allows adults with considerable life and work experience to verify that they possess the skills and/or knowledge required in some university/college level courses and receive credit for those courses.

 Applicants to the Culinary Arts Certificate with Foodsafe Basic I and one year professional cooking experience can be assessed through a written exam and practical assessment and if successful, may proceed to the second level of training.
 It is highly recommended that applicants study the course text before proceeding with their application.
 For an application, fee schedule and more information on Prior Learning Assessment, please contact Chef Reinhard Foerderer, Culinary Arts Department at (250) 762-5445 (extension 4549) firstname.lastname@example.org.

-Completion of all courses in the program with a minimum grade of 70% in each.
+Overall minimum grade of 70% upon completion of the Culinary Arts Certificate, with a minimum of 60% for each course.
 Students must provide proof of completion of 400 work-based training hours.

 Come for a campus tour or become a student for a day.